Yosyp Bezpalko: Biography

-On February 11, 1920, in Kamianets-Podilskyi, he was arrested by the Polish authorities together with representatives of the UPR government Isaak Mazepa, Andriy Livytsky, and Ivan Ogienko in accordance with the order of the Polish Chief Commissioner of Volhynia and the Podolsk Front A. Minkevych.
+Bezpalko. was arrested by the Polish government on 11 February 1920 in Kamianets-Podilskyi, alongside fellow UPR government officials Isaak Mazepa, Andriy Livytskyi, and Ivan Ohienko in accordance with the order of the Polish Chief Commissioner of Volhynia and the Podolsk Front A. Minkevych.
 An official apology for the "unfortunate case" of the arrest was issued by the Polish Foreign Ministry on March 11 to the Ukrainian diplomatic mission in Warsaw.

-In 1920 he emigrated to Czechoslovakia, taught German at the Ukrainian Academy of Economics in Podebrady (Czech Republic).
-Author of scientific research on the history of Ukrainian-German relations.
-Author of numerous political articles, intelligence on German-Slavic relations in the early XIX century.

-In 1938 he was elected chairman of the Ukrainian Sich Union.
+In 1920 he emigrated to Czechoslovakia, where he taught German at the Ukrainian Academy of Economics in Poděbrady.
+He authored scientific research on the history of Ukrainian-German relations, as well as numerous political articles and articles on German-Slavic relations in the early 19th century.
+He was elected chairman of the Ukrainian Sich Union in 1938.

-In 1947 he was captured by the secret services of the USSR, sent to the Soviet Union and repressed by the NKVD of the USSR.
-He died in a concentration camp (Kazakhstan).
+Bezpalko was captured by Soviet intelligence operatives in 1947 and sent to the Soviet Union, where he was sent to the Gulag.
+He died in the Kazakh Soviet Socialist Republic.